Find Affordable College Courses

 45 Yearly Graduations

 University of the Cumberlands is the 2nd most popular school in the nation for students seeking a master's degree in health and wellness.
 Roughly 19,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,875 per year, while in-state graduate students, on average, pay $4,282 per year.
-The health and wellness program at University of the Cumberlands awarded 45 master's degrees during the 2020-2021 school year.
-Around 4% of these students were from an underrepresented racial-ethnic group, and 49% were women.
+The average in-state tuition for full-time undergraduates is $9,875 per year, while in-state graduate students, on average, pay $4,260 per year.
+During the most recent year for which we have data, 45 people received their master's degree in health and wellness from Cumberlands.
+About 55% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 #3